Koozow/wasm-vs-js-primenumber-checker/README.md

 the steps above are for windows which i used for it, if u trying to download it on linux or mac then kindly follow the steps on Emscripten page: https://emscripten.org/docs/getting_started/downloads.html

+and for Emscripten to work couple tools are needed to be installed as well (Node.js, Python, Java, Git-Client und CMake).
+Links for them can be found on the above mentioned link on Emscripten Website.

 after that you can start the yarn server which is already included

 yarn start